 In addition, there are targeted anti-avoidance provisions that can attribute the income and capital gains of an offshore structure to an Irish resident settlor (sections 806 and 579 respectively) or an Irish resident beneficiary in receipt of a benefit (sections 807A and 579A respectively).
-The attribution of capital gains to an Irish resident beneficiary under section 579A will only give rise to a CGT liability for that beneficiary if he or she is also domiciled in Ireland.
+The attribution of capital gains to an Irish resident beneficiary under section 579A will only give rise to a CGT liability for that beneficiary if they are also domiciled in Ireland.